kingsdigitallab/tcl/_pages/accessibility-statement.md

             <li>navigate most of the website using just a keyboard;</li>
             <li>navigate most of the website using speech recognition software;</li>
             <li>skip to the main content when using a screen reader;</li>
+            <li>browse content without any readability issues (contrast complies with the AAA standards);</li>
-            <li>listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)</li>
+            <li>listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver).</li>
         </ul>
     <p>We've also made the website text as simple as possible to understand.</p>
     <p><strong><a href="https://mcmw.abilitynet.org.uk/">AbilityNet</a></strong> has advice on making your device easier to use if you have a disability.</p>